infiniflow/ragflow/api/python_api_reference.md

 The id of the tenant associated with the created dataset is used to identify different users.
 Defaults to `None`.

-- If creating a dataset, tenant_id must not be provided.
+- When creating a dataset, `tenant_id` must not be provided.
-- If updating a dataset, tenant_id can't be changed.
+- When updating a dataset, `tenant_id` cannot be changed.

 #### description: `str`